 The app has also made things easier for medical professionals.
 Fastercise is currently in nine clinics, and doctors are recommending the app to their patients for weight loss.
 This type of exposure would have been impossible without the Fastercise mobile app.

-Dr. Dennis Wilson describes the app building experience as “functional and economical.”
+Dr. Denis Wilson describes the app building experience as “functional and economical.”

 He continues to say, “The app worked in the beginning, it works now, and it’s pretty much everything that we hoped for.
 And the fact that it works on Apple and Google Play is just awesome.”